Date of visit: 18 April 2019

-Managers agreed about staff-prisoner relations and safety, and rated prisoner engagement & consultation too; they also noted a strong sense of community, which they felt extended across the jail, and agreed with prisoners about visits, education and the gym.
-Keywork was ‘working well’ and benefited relationships and prisoners’ behaviour (including violence); they felt opportunities for prisoners to develop and progress through to Cat C were a strength; and an institutional intolerance of noise pollution was a benefit to all.
+Managers agreed about staff-prisoner relations and safety, and rated prisoner engagement and consultation too; they also noted a strong sense of community, which they felt extended across the jail, and agreed with prisoners about visits, education and the gym.
+Keywork was ‘working well’ and benefited relationships and prisoners’ behaviour; they felt opportunities for prisoners to develop and progress through to Cat C were a strength; and an institutional intolerance of noise pollution was a benefit to all.
 Two annual well-being days, weekly yoga sessions, and the messes on both sites were seen as positives for staff, and the Dep personally contacted all staff after an assault or bereavement.

-The Officers also thought relations with prisoners were good.
-The management and care of older prisoners and those with complex needs, was considered a particular strength, with prisoner ‘buddies’ and the commitment of staff seen as central.
+The Officers also thought relations with prisoners were ‘good’.
+The management and care of older prisoners and those with complex needs was considered a particular strength, with prisoner ‘buddies’ and the commitment of staff seen as central.
 Education and training opportunities, and wider opportunities for development and progression, were highlighted too.
 They reported very good relationships among staff, with plenty of socialising out of work, and the messes on both sites were very popular.
 Staff felt well supported by operational managers from the No. 1 down, valued daily full staff briefings, and very much appreciated the Dep’s support for staff (including after an assault or bereavement).